Chireven/DeepSpaceNine/Season 01/Deep Space Nine - S01E01E02 - Emissary/readme.md

 # Known Issues

-## ISSUE 1 : During the intro, the scolling step skips
+## ISSUE 1 : During the intro, the scrolling text skips

 This can be corrected by using the OVR files from the project for this episode.
 I wasn't able to discover a way to integrate it into the main AVS script, but I provided a second script that you can use to resolve this with little effort.
 It still isn't perfect, but it does reduce some of the skipping.